dojo/docs/dijit/info.rst

 Locating Widgets
 ----------------

 There are many ways to locate a widget in a page, and access a reference to that Widget.
 Widget's are Objects: collections of attributes and DomNode references.
-Once you have a reference to a widget, you can use that object (or any of it's member properties) through that widget.
+Once you have a reference to a widget, you can use that object (or any of its member properties) through that widget.
 There are three "main" ways to access a widget:

-The most simple of methods to access a widget is `dijit.byId <dijit/byId>`_.
+The simplest way to access a widget is `dijit.byId <dijit/byId>`_.
 When the widget is created, if the Node used to create the widget (eg: srcNodeRef) had a DOM attribute ``id``, that becomes the widget's id in the `dijit.regsitry <dijit/registry>`_.

 With the following markup: